-Written report - mid year and end of the year
+Student report - mid year and end of the year

-Written reports are sent home twice yearly at mid year and the end of the year.
+Student reports are provided electronically twice yearly at mid year and the end of the year.
 These reports are in accordance with Australian Government compliance requirements for non - government schools.

 Faith and Life Inquiry learning documentations once a term